kjosib/mistake/docs/Musings.md

 This file is a temporary holding pen for ideas that don't yet have a better home.

+## Units of Measure

+As a general rule, one should only add or subtract numbers corresponding to the same units of measure.
+On the other hand, multiplication and division can create new units, and so the unit-of-measure algebra needs to be defined.

+Furthermore, some units are dependent on their "ordinal" -- at least in a certain respect.
+Consider a shopping basket: it has quantities, but you shouldn't add quantities of APPLES and ORANGES unless you're prepared to have a resulting unit of FRUIT.

 ## Query Planning

 So this is about the time I begin to figure the validator could also plan queries.